vitiral/artifact/book/src/BestPractices.md

 your tree simpler.

 ### no-numbers: Use only human readable names
-Except for maybe `REQ-1` denoting your purpose and `SPC-0` denoting your definitions, artifact names should avoid using numbers.
-If you are tempted to call something `SPC-foo-1` just break down the different items of `foo` in a bullet point list in it's `text` field.
+Artifact names should avoid using numbers.
+If you are tempted to call something `SPC-foo-1` just break down the different items of `foo` in a bullet point list in its `text` field and use subnames.

-Then, if you want to reference it in your source code, just say something like `see SPC-foo.1`.

-> Note: Periods (`.`) are actually invalid characters in artifact, and there
-> is a possibly that the above will actually be seen to mean something
-> special when linked in source code.

 ### abbreviations: abbreviate names
 Artifact is intended to be used as a cmd line tool, so keeping names short is